$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Measure Isomorphic POVMs

 Now we apply these results to the study of $C^*$-extreme POVMs.
-Consider the Borel measurable map $g:[0,1)\to\T$ given by $g(t)=e^{2\pi it}$ for $t\in[0,1)$, where $\T$ is the unit circle.
+Consider the map $g:[0,1)\to\T$ given by $g(t)=e^{2\pi it}$ for $t\in[0,1)$, where $\T$ is the unit circle.
 It is clear that $g$ is a bijective map such that both $g$ and $g^{-1}$ are Borel measurable.
-Therefore, normalized POVMs $\mu:\mathcal{O}([0,1])\to\bh$ with $\mu(\{1\})=0$ is in one-to-one correspondence with $\p_\h(\T)$ preserving all the properties in view of Theorem \ref{some similar properties of isomorphic POVM} and \ref{borel isomorphism preserve same properties}.
-Since singletons under non-atomic POVMs have zero measure, it follows that if $X$ is a separable metric space, then non-atomic POVMs in $\px$ is measure isomorphism to non-atomic POVMs in $\p_\h([0,1])$, which in turn is measure isomorphic to non-atomic POVMs in $\p_\h(\T)$.
-Thus what we observed is that, characterizing the non-atomic $\cst$-extreme points in $\px$ is equivalent to characterizing non-atomic $\cst$-extreme points in $\p_\h([0,1])$ or $\p_\h(\T)$.
+Therefore for any Hilbert space $\h$, normalized POVMs $\mu\in \p_\h([0,1])$ with $\mu(\{1\})=0$ are in one-to-one correspondence with $\p_\h(\T)$ through measure isomorphism, by Theorem \ref{Borel isomorphism preserve same properties}.
+In particular, since singletons under non-atomic POVMs have zero measure, it follows that non-atomic POVMs in $\p_\h([0,1])$ are measure isomorphic to non-atomic POVMs in $\p_\h(\T)$.

+Next if $X$ is a separable metric space, then non-atomic POVMs in $\px$ are measure isomorphic to non-atomic POVMs in $\p_\h([0,1])$ from Theorem \ref{a povm is isomorphic to a povm on Borel sigma algebra of [0,1]} and Theorem \ref{some similar properties of isomorphic POVM}, which in turn are measure isomorphic to non-atomic POVMs in $\p_\h(\T)$ as seen above.
+Thus we conclude in view of Theorem \ref{some similar properties of isomorphic POVM} that, characterizing the non-atomic $\cst$-extreme points in $\px$ is equivalent to characterizing non-atomic $\cst$-extreme points in $\p_\h([0,1])$ or $\p_\h(\T)$.
+Also we already know the structure of atomic $\cst$-extreme points.
+Therefore what we observed from the discussion above and Corollary \ref{iff criterion for C*-extreme points via atomic and non atomic povm} is that, to characterize $\cst$-extreme points of $\px$, it is enough to understand the behaviour of $\cst$-extreme points of $\p_\h([0,1])$ or $\p_\h(\T)$.